- This machine should not be operated without induction.

 - Demonstrate how to load and unload filament from the machine from the menu.

 - Demonstrate how to slice files using Cura and load them onto an SD card.

-- Test the inductee by asking the user to show you slice a file, and explain how to load and unload filament and level the bed, then collect a signed copy of the induction agreement and keep it on file.
+- Test the inductee by asking the user to show and explain how to load and unload filament.